SchumacherFM/Magento2-Data-Migration/README.md

  Truncated table is core_resource.
  Obsolete tables will have the prefix zz_ in their name.
  Obsolete columns starts with z_.
- Keys and indexes on specific tables will be dropped and recreated.
+ All keys and indexes on all tables will be dropped and recreated with the original install scripts.
  If you have custom foreign keys you must recreate them yourself afterwards.

  Increase verbosity to see the SQL commands: -v or -vvv